grokify/developing-with-call-logs/docs/introduction.md

 ## Non-Programmatic Ways to Access Call Log Data

-Occassionally, while developing an application or integration, it is helpful for Developers to be able to test or invaliate data they are seeing using Call Log data.
+Frequently, while developing an application or integration, it is helpful for Developers to be able to test or invaliate data they are seeing using Call Log data.
 The training content contained in this document describes how Developers can use the [RingCentral API](https://developer.ringcentral.com/api-explorer) to access and view Call Log API resource data.
 You can use one of the following methods to access this data as well:

 1. [Login to your RingCentral Online Account](http://success.ringcentral.com/articles/RC_Knowledge_Article/Logging-in-to-your-RingCentral-account) to [view Call Activity Log information](http://success.ringcentral.com/articles/RC_Knowledge_Article/Activity-Log-Overview) for your RingCentral extension or RingCentral Account.
 2. [Accessing Call Data on your RingCentral Mobile Application](http://success.ringcentral.com/articles/en_US/RC_Knowledge_Article/5122)